About the ponds

 Sanderson primary pond was brought back online in November 2018 during the commissioning of the new inlet works.

-Sanderson pond no.2 is scheduled for desludging during the 2019 dry season.
+Sanderson ponds 4 and 5 are scheduled for desludging during the 2020 dry season.

 Desludging of Sanderson primary pond.